Skip to content

 Research Questions

-1. How is information abundance understood and dealt with in different scientific disciplines?
+1. How is information abundance discussed in different subdisciplines of communication science?

 3. What are the prevalence, conditions, and consequences of information overload?